SeregPie/THREE.TextTexture/README.md

 `.text`

-Changing this property changes the image.
+Changing the value of this property will cause/lead the redrawing of the underlying image.

 ---